cc90202/knx-pico/TESTING.md

 1. Check this troubleshooting guide
 2. Review example code and comments
 3. Examine simulator verbose output for protocol errors
+4. Run automated tests: `python3 test_runner.py --verbose`
+5. Check CI status in GitHub Actions
-4. Open an issue on GitHub with detailed logs and steps to reproduce
+6. Open an issue on GitHub with detailed logs and steps to reproduce